Dear readers of ADxS.org, please forgive the disruption.

 • Narrow bridges of gray matter (pontes grisei caudatolenticulares)

-The striatum receives efferent (incoming) projections from, among others:
+The striatum receives efferent (incoming) projections from, among other things:

 • Cortex (cerebral cortex)